murielsilveira/git-sync/readme.md

 ## Idea

-Create a CLI that finds git repositories in a path and `git fetch`s them.
+Create a CLI that finds git repositories in a path and `git fetch`s and `git pull`s them.

-I'm already manually doing this in a bunch of repositories, automate that would be nice, and I can even learn some Go in the process.
+I'm already manually doing this in a bunch of repositories, automating that would be nice, and I can even learn some Go in the process.

 ### Commands

-- `git-sync`: syncs the current directory git repositories (1st level folders only).
+- `git-sync`: syncs the current directory git repositories (all folders levels).
 - `git-sync <path>`: adds support to any (?) glob expression.
-- `--recursive`: goes deeper than just 1 level in the folders tree.
-- `--pull`: also pulls the current branch.

 ### Tasks